iturdikulov/notes/dmenu.md

 # dmenu (dynamic menu for X)

-TODO: move notes into rofi

 > dmenu is a dynamic menu for X, originally designed for dwm.
 It manages large
 > numbers of user-defined menu items efficiently.\
 > — <cite>[dmenu](https://tools.suckless.org/dmenu/)</cite>

-I widely use dmenu in my scripts, which linked with my global shortcuts.
+I widely used dmenu in my scripts (before rofi), which linked with my global shortcuts.
 It's allow integrating CLI programs with nice looking UI to quickly run desired actions.

 You can use dmenu as programs launcher (main purpose), search tool, etc. One of popular alternative is [[Rofi]], which I use right now.